bkach/Node-Graph/README.md

 # Node Graph

-A node graph used to make procedural textures using function composition. __Work in progress!__
+A node graph used to make procedural textures using function composition.

 ![nodegraph](images/node-graph-noise.png)